Best Neighborhoods to Live in Houston, Texas

 Independence Heights, Eastwood, and EaDo offer comparatively lower entry prices, with price trends varying by year and property type.

-Katy, The Woodlands, and Sugar Land provide access to public schools that receive favorable third-party ratings and family-oriented amenities.
+Katy, The Woodlands, and Sugar Land provide access to public schools that receive favorable third-party ratings and residential amenities such as parks, schools, and community facilities.

 4. What’s the average home price in Houston, TX in 2025?